cb-geo/hpc-doc/files/linux.md

 * With VPN access the command line interface can be used as standard.

-* Or follow these steps
+* Alternatively, use `scp` to transfer files:
-  a.
-On your local machine type: `ssh -L 2222:login.hpc.cam.ac.uk:22 ab123@gate.eng.cam.ac.uk`
+  * On your local machine type: `ssh -L 2222:login.hpc.cam.ac.uk:22 ab123@linux.pwf.cam.ac.uk`
-  b.
-While that is running, on a different terminal type: scp -P 2222 -r ./file-or-directory-to-send ab123@localhost:/scratch/ab123/
+  * While that is running, on a different terminal type: `scp -P 2222 -r ./file-or-directory-to-send/ ab123@localhost:/scratch/ab123/`